 King Herod heard of the demons being cast out, people being anointed and cured, and Jesus name was made known.
 Some were saying that this was John the Baptist who has been raised from the dead, and for this reason the powers are at work and explainable.
 And some said it was Elijah from of old, and others said it was one of the prophets from of old.
-But, when Herod heard of this report he exclaimed: “John who I have beheaded has been raised from the dead”.
+But, when Herod of this report he exclaimed: “John who I have beheaded has been raised from the dead.”

 I imagine Herod was terrified.
 He had a lot of respect for John.
 In the story he arrested John and put him in prison.
 John had told him that it was not lawful to have his brother’s wife, and accused him of adultery, so Herod arrested him.
 Herodias, (Herod’s wife) was really ticked off.
 John had exposed them both, and she was so upset she wanted to kill him.
 She had a bone to pick with John, but she could do nothing because Herod was afraid of him.
 He looked at John as a holy and righteous man, and so he protected him.
 When he listened to John it made him uncomfortable and perplexed.
 He liked to listen to him, but it was like he was playing with fire.

-So when Herod gave a special banquet and had his daughter dance, she pleased him and all his guests.
+So, when Herod gave a special banquet and had his daughter dance, she pleased him and all his guests.
 He told her that he was so pleased with her dancing that he would give her anything she wanted, up to half of his kingdom.
 So, she goes out and reports to her mother.
 Her mother Herodias grasped this encounter as her big opportunity to get rid of this John the Baptist who was intent on making her life miserable.
 She told her daughter to ask for John the Baptist’s head on a platter.
 Again, Herod was greatly perplexed.
-He had a great fear of John, but he also had this dilemma of enjoying to be the man in charge, being in control, saving face, not backing down.
+He had a great fear of John, but he also had this dilemma of enjoying being the man in charge, being in control, saving face, not backing down.
 Even though he knows the right thing to do in his ethical dilemma, he refuses to do that.
 Instead he calls for the executioner to take off Johns head.
+(Mark 6:14-29)

 John preached this message to everyone: “Repent for the kingdom of God is at hand.
 Repent, change your ways”.
 Everyone he preached to were perplexed and conflicted, not just Herod.
 Everyone experienced an ethical dilemma, a time of decision making when they heard the message of repentance and a call to conversion from John the Baptist.
 Some people repented and were baptized, but even those who repented had experienced a time of guilt, anxiety and soul-searching, knowing that John was speaking the truth, but wrestling whether to respond to the message or not because it would cost them something.